robskrob/code-notes/thoughtbot/weekly-iteration/law_of_demeter.md

 * Writing lots of delegators can cover up larger issues with domain model.
 * Use Law of Demeter violations as opportunities to review your dependencies.

 If you find yourself needing to reach through an object a lot then what you probably want is that object instead of the intermediary object.
+This is a sign that you should probably refactor your code such that you get the dependency directly -- and not just delegate through a bunch of intermediary objects to get what you want.

+### Don't fix violations.
+Fix actual problems.

+* Many delegate methods to the same object?
+* Delegate methods with prefix? `author_name`
+* Multiple prefixes? `account_plan_price`
+* "Fix" by assigning to instance variables?

+### Looks like LOD violations but are NOT:
+* Daisy chaining method calls on an object of the same type:
+  * `user.should_receive(:save).once.and_return(true)`
+  * `users.select(&:active?).map(&:name)`